Monday, March 4, 2019

 Fifth Grade Specials

-Students will learn about each of the four instrument families through experiments, games, songs, and creativity.
-They will also be building an instrument book filled with facts and pictures of each of the instrument families.
+We'll be reviewing and learning more about each of the four instrument families through experiments, games, songs, and creative activities.
+We will also be building an instrument book filled with some of the worksheets and activities we've been working on for each of the instrument families.
+We'll also be meeting another composer through the time machine and actively listening to his work.

 Leveled math classes are in full swing and we will be having tests after every five lessons.
 The curriculum is laid out thoughtfully and intentionally, with ongoing problems from previous lessons, and it is proven to work!
 Each lesson builds upon previous knowledge, so it is imperative that a strong mathematical foundation is laid out at the start of the year.